-This intriguing exhibition explores both the biological underpinnings of human navigation and its technological history, from the sea-faring cultures of the southern Pacific to early European mariners.
-Compelling mounted specimens from Harvard’s Museum of Comparative Zoology help tell the story of the human navigational instinct, deeply rooted in animal biology.
-Viewing accurate scale models of sailing canoes and nautical stick charts from the Peabody Museum of Archaeology & Ethnology, visitors will marvel at how expert navigators, using a relatively simple toolkit, successfully negotiated the complex archipelagos of the southern Pacific.
+This intriguing exhibition explored both the biological underpinnings of human navigation and its technological history, from the sea-faring cultures of the southern Pacific to early European mariners.
+Compelling mounted specimens from Harvard’s Museum of Comparative Zoology helped tell the story of the human navigational instinct, deeply rooted in animal biology.
+Viewing accurate scale models of sailing canoes and nautical stick charts from the Peabody Museum of Archaeology & Ethnology, visitors marveled at how expert navigators, using a relatively simple toolkit, successfully negotiated the complex archipelagos of the southern Pacific.

 February 13 through December 11, 2016